 - Number of links you click within the site.

 - State or country from which you accessed the site.

 - Date and time of your visit.

 - Web page you linked to our site from.

 - Pages you viewed on the site.

-- To fulfill your service requests for services,
+- To fulfill your service requests,

 - To protect ourselves from liability,

 - To respond to legal process or comply with law, or

 - In connection with a merger, acquisition, or liquidation of our company.